 After CPD, teachers felt prepared for linking and spoke of the positive effects of linking: “I think I do have a greater understanding of how to talk to children about controversial or sensitive topics especially through the use of the books or the resources through the website given” “… the children were first of all shy and apprehensive but very quickly became familiar with one another as the day progressed.”

-We look forward to when we are able to meet face to face with the linking classes.
-Until that time, we have enjoyed working with the children online.
-During lockdown, classes have been able to meet, explore the Laing Gallery and do work on portraits.
+We enjoyed working with the children online, but we have been very excited to welcome them back to the galleries and work with us again.
 The children have been engaged, developing their analytical skills and looking for clues in the colours used, noticing how portraits can tell us a story, they loved being ‘Art Detectives’ and investigating images that linked to History NC, exploring what is in the paintings and what those things may mean.
 They had lots of fun comparing facial expressions in images too and then enjoyed trying to pull their own!
 Afterwards, the children were enthusiastic to begin their project and thought carefully about what clues they could put in their portrait to represent themselves as unique individuals.
 Here are some of our cheering lockdown portraits from the children at Belsay Primary School, with clues about themselves: